geomagpy/magpy/README.md

         print(basevalues.header)

-Writing BLV data has many more options to define the corrected content and structure of the BLV data file.
-These options are *absinfo*, *year*, *meanh*, *meanf*, *deltaF* and *diff*.
+Writing BLV data requires additional options to define the corrected content and structure of the BLV data file.
+These options are *absinfo*, which refers to adopted baselines, *year*, *meanh*, *meanf*, which are the yearly mean values as obtained from one-minute data, *diff*, which is a dailymean data set obtained from one-minute data and containing G values as well as *deltaF*.
 See section 7.6 for further details.

 #### 3.3.5 The IMF format